 Health and Well-being Promoter

 Ecuador is a country synonymous with diversity.
 Although geographically small, Ecuador’s four regions are home to some of Earth’s greatest biodiversity.
-Ecuadoreans match this distinctive diversity in their local cultures and values like friendliness and hospitality are found throughout the country.
-Peace Corps Volunteers in Ecuador collaborate with Ecuadoreans to understand and support local priorities.
-Along with specific programmatic work, throughout their service, Volunteers also engage in intercultural exchange with their host communities, learning and sharing invaluable skills and insights while working alongside Ecuadoreans in this rich geographic and cultural tapestry.
+Ecuadoreans reflect this distinctive diversity within their regional cultures.
+As a Peace Corps Volunteer in Ecuador you will have the opportunity to collaborate with Ecuadorean communities while gaining experience living and working in this rich geographic and cultural tapestry.

-Peace Corps Ecuador Health and Well-being Promoters encourage youth in rural and underserved areas of Ecuador to lead healthier lives, through collaboration with counterparts who share key information and support youth to develop skills necessary for positive behavior change.
+Health and Well-being Promoters encourage youth in rural and underserved/impoverished areas in Ecuador to lead healthier lives, through the provision of key information and skills development for positive behavior change.

-Volunteers work alongside counterparts from the Ministry of Public Health and other local agencies and organizations to support the provision of technical assistance for health promotion and education.
-They work within the primary healthcare model, coordinating with health professionals, community leaders, and other health organizations in order to link youth and communities with resources and services.
-At the request of the government, Volunteers and their counterparts collaborate to increase information and options available for youth to exercise more control over their lives, focusing on one or more of the following areas: promoting healthy lifestyles (including improving nutrition and physical activity, and avoiding drugs and alcohol), sanitation, hygiene, sexual and reproductive health, and HIV mitigation.
+Volunteers provide technical assistance through health promotion and education activities with their counterparts at the Ministry of Public Health and other local agencies and organizations.
+They work within the primary healthcare model, coordinating with health professionals, community leaders, and other health organizations in order to link youth and their communities with resources and services.
+Volunteers and their counterparts seek to increase information and options available for youth to exercise more control over their lives, focusing on one or more of the following areas: promoting healthy lifestyles (including improving nutrition and physical activity, and avoiding drugs and alcohol), sanitation, hygiene, sexual and reproductive health, and HIV mitigation.

-The country’s greatest health needs and priorities identified by the Ecuadorian government are related to non-communicable diseases, such as heart disease (10% of deaths with known causes), diabetes (10%), cerebral vascular diseases (9%), and hypertension (8%).
+The greatest health needs and priorities identified by the Ecuadorian government are related to non-communicable diseases, such as heart disease, diabetes, cerebral vascular diseases, and hypertension.
 Malnutrition is a recurring problem, with undernutrition affecting approximately 30% of children under 5 years of age.
 Obesity increases in prevalence in each age group.
 There are also many needs associated with sexual education and reproductive health, including preventing teen pregnancy and preventing transmission of Sexually Transmitted Infections such as HIV.
-For instance, 20% of births in the country are from mothers under 20 years of age; only 57% of people infected with HIV know their status; and only 78% of those are receiving treatment.
-Therefore, the promotion of healthy lifestyles in youth remains an important areas of focus for the government.
-To support these efforts, Volunteers work with their communities to develop health promotion strategies, especially considering the specific needs and existing assets of youth, the community, organizations, and counterparts.
-Volunteer activities take place in schools, in homes, in workplaces, as well as in general community settings.
+For instance, 20% of births in the country are from mothers under 20 years of age.
+Therefore, the promotion of healthy lifestyles in youth is an area of focus for Volunteers.
+Strategies will be developed according to the general context described above, as well as the specific needs and existing assets of youth, the community, organizations, and counterparts.
+Activities take place in schools, in homes, in workplaces, as well as in general community settings.

-Volunteers and their community partners work together toward the two objectives of the Health and Well-being Project:
+Volunteers will work within the two objectives of the Health and Well-being Project:

-In addition, Volunteers participate in the Peace Corps' monitoring, reporting, and evaluation activities.
-All Volunteers receive training related to these efforts and submit regular reports.
-Combined, these monitoring, reporting, and evaluation efforts help Peace Corps Ecuador monitor the collaborative work of Volunteers and their host communities, report accomplishments, and evaluate and improve results.
-The opportunity to learn and practice professional monitoring and evaluation skills are among the many valued and tangible benefits of Peace Corps service.
+As a Peace Corps Volunteer, you will participate in the Peace Corps monitoring, reporting, and evaluation (MRE) process.
+All Volunteers receive MRE training and submit regular reports.
+The MRE system helps Peace Corps monitor its progress, report its accomplishments, and evaluate and improve its impact.
+The opportunity to learn and practice professional MRE skills is among the many valued and tangible benefits of Peace Corps service.